xbeat/Machine-Learning/README.md

 In this example, the `Book` class is responsible for holding book data, while the `BookPersistence` class handles the persistence of book data.
 Each class has a single responsibility, promoting code organization and maintainability.

+## Efficient Fuzzy Duplicate Detection in Python

+Understanding Fuzzy Duplicates

+The concept of fuzzy duplicates extends beyond exact matches, encompassing records that are semantically identical but contain variations due to typos, formatting differences, or missing data.
+This fundamental understanding is crucial for developing efficient deduplication strategies.

 ## The time complexity of 10 popular ML algorithms

 Time Complexity of Popular ML Algorithms